 Arthritis and Sleep

-Board-certified clinical rheumatologist Magdalena Cadet agrees, saying that widespread body pain along with tender and stiff joints can make sleeping a problem for sufferers.
-Dr. Cadet says it’s common for individuals with arthritis to have trouble falling asleep, wake up too early, or wake up in the middle of night.
+Board-certified clinical rheumatologist Magdalena (Maggie) Cadet agrees, saying that widespread body pain along with tender and stiff joints can make sleeping a problem for sufferers.
+Dr. Maggie says it’s common for individuals with arthritis to have trouble falling asleep, wake up too early, or wake up in the middle of night.
 According to Dr. Peter Bailey of Test Prep Insight, his arthritis patients are often woken up by pain multiple times throughout the night.

 Let’s take a brief look at how each of the arthritis types we’ve discussed can impact sleep.